-Written by attorney Alexander Segal, over 1 year ago.
+Written by attorney Alexander Segal, about 2 years ago.

 There are circumstances when the applicant is not interested in pursuing immigration purposes and needs to visit the United States for business related purposes; to attend a conference or... more

-Written by attorney C. C. Abbott, about 3 years ago.
+Written by attorney C. C. Abbott, over 3 years ago.

 In 1986 the US Cogress passed legislation creating the Visa Waiver Program to enable citizens from specific countries to be able to travel to the United States as a nonimmigrant to remain... more

-Written by attorney Gregory Sheehan, about 3 years ago.
+Written by attorney Gregory Sheehan, over 3 years ago.

 The Visa Waiver Program removes the requirement of Consular processing in some situations to promote United States tourism.
 The procedure is replaced with an online application system.... more

-Written by attorney JohnPaul Callan, 7 months ago.
+Written by attorney JohnPaul Callan, about 1 year ago.

 A J exchange visitor who is subject to the Section 212(e) home residency requirement may request a waiver of this requirement.
 The U.S. Department of State or U.S. Citizenship and... more

-Written by attorney Catherine Brown, over 2 years ago.
+Written by attorney Catherine Brown, about 3 years ago.